 Rasmus Dahlin and the Frölunda Hockey Club

 What makes Frölunda so special?
-I corresponded with Björn Liljander, assistant general manager of Frölunda and Patrik Bexell, European Correspondent for Habs Eyes On The Prize.
+Back in 2017, former THW writer Johannes Wheeldon corresponded with Björn Liljander, assistant general manager of Frölunda and Patrik Bexell, European Correspondent for Habs Eyes On The Prize.
 As the host of Puck Drop Podcast, Bexell has been covering Frölunda for some time, interviewing players and coaches.

-Over three weeks in October 2017, I discussed key questions with them about coaching young players and supporting the next generation of high caliber hockey players.
-I believe Frölunda’s success can be traced to three things: experienced and youth-focused coaching; a unique and personalized approach to player development; and a culture that permeates all aspects of the organization.
+Wheeldon discussed key questions with them about coaching young players and supporting the next generation of high calibre hockey players.
+Through this, it can be seen that Frölunda’s success can be traced to three things: experienced and youth-focused coaching; a unique and personalized approach to player development; and a culture that permeates all aspects of the organization.